 cmsHPROFILE cmsOpenProfileFromIOhandler2THR(cmsContext ContextID, cmsIOHANDLER\ io cmsBool write);

 Opens a profile, returning a handle to it.
 The profile access is described by an IOHANDLER.
 See IO handlers section for further details.
-This function allows to specify write access as well write: TRUE to grant write access, FALSE to open the IOHANDLER as read only cmsBool cmsCloseProfile(cmsHPROFILE hProfile);
+This function allows to specify write access as well cmsBool cmsCloseProfile(cmsHPROFILE hProfile);